 As with most issues, its not quite as simple as “forget about those degenerates”, especially when someone that you love is an addict or alcoholic.
 Ultimately, I think most people would be surprised to find out that addiction is running rampant right in their cozy little neighborhoods.

-Having been sober and drug free now for 16 years, I can attest to the notion that some portion of alcoholics and addicts can recover and that they might be people that you would want around should things go bad.
+Thanks to Southern California sober treatment centers I having been sober and drug free now for 16 years.
+But also I can attest to the notion that some portion of alcoholics and addicts can recover and that they might be people that you would want around should things go bad.

 If anyone knows of any other works of fiction that explores addiction and the apocalypse please forward it to me.